nasa/fprime/Svc/Deframer/docs/sdd.md

 Topologies 1a and 1b are alternate topologies.
 You should use one or the other.
-In topology 3, the `fileUplink` component and its connections are optional.
+In topology 3, the `fileUplink` instance and its connections are optional.

 **Topology 1a: Buffers containing framed data (active byte stream driver):**